MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/autoclusterplugin.md

 **Additional information**

-* AutoCluster is largely based on the Seed-Expand algorithm from the following paper: [Algorithms for Telemetry Data Mining using Discrete Attributes](http://www.scitepress.org/DigitalLibrary/PublicationsDetail.aspx?ID=d5kcrO+cpEU=&t=1).
+* AutoCluster is largely based on the Seed-Expand algorithm from the following paper: [Algorithms for Telemetry Data Mining using Discrete Attributes](https://www.scitepress.org/DigitalLibrary/PublicationsDetail.aspx?ID=d5kcrO+cpEU=&t=1).

-Please send feedback and questions about autocluster to [KustoML](mailto:kustoML@microsoft.com).
-We'd love to hear from you!